trychlos/pwix-roles/README.md

             - exports a single 'pwiRoles' object which holds necessary data and functions
             - installs some Meteor methods
             - provides components to be included in an user interface
-                > prRolesEdit edit the roles attributed to a user
+                > prEdit edit the roles attributed to a user

     Configuration.
         The package MUST be configured before Meteor.startup(), so at the top of the application code.